zhenyi-z/zdrive/README.md

 # zdrive
 zdrive is a autonomous driving simulator which focus on the object behavior prediction, ego car's path planning and control modules.
+Will use ROS Indego.